 Amenity Kit On British Airways Club World

 After boarding, I was offered the choice between a glass of water, orange juice, or champagne.
-And after reaching cruising altitude, I received a refreshing hot towel, and I was also served a sprite (with ice and lemon) and a small bag containing an assortment of cold nuts.
+After reaching cruising altitude, I received a refreshing hot towel, and I was also served a sprite (with ice and lemon) and a small bag containing an assortment of cold nuts.

 I love BA’s cabin crew, and during all my BA flights, I never encountered any problem with them or the onboard service.
 2 flight attendants serve the upper cabin.
 On this particular flight, one steward and one stewardess were very kind and competent (not different from other flight experiences, though).